dzpex/jamulushome/wiki/en/en-Installation-for-Macintosh.md

 You can also [compile your own binary](Compiling) if you feel so inclined.

+## "Jamulus" can't be opened because the developer cannot be verified

 **The first time you try to double-click Jamulus to run it, you will probably see a message saying it cannot be opened.**

 To fix this, navigate to the Applications folder via Finder click on Jamulus, right-click (or control-click), and select "Open" from the top of the menu.